Data retention: Email

 Email application refers to SMTP-, POP3-, IMAP4, webmail- and remail-server.

 Exemptions

-Switzerland only applies data retention to the largest Internet service providers with over 100 million CHF in annual Swiss-sourced revenue.
+Switzerland only applies data retention to the largest ISPs with over 100 million CHF in annual Swiss-sourced revenue.
 This notably exempts derived communications providers such as ProtonMail, a popular encrypted email service based in Switzerland.

 United States

 The National Security Agency (NSA) commonly records Internet metadata for the whole planet for up to a year in its MARINA database, where it is used for pattern-of-life analysis.
 U.S. persons are not exempt because metadata are not considered data under US law (section 702 of the FISA Amendments Act).
 Its equivalent for phone records is MAINWAY.
 The NSA records SMS and similar text messages worldwide through DISHFIRE.

 Leveraging commercial data retention

 Various United States agencies leverage the (voluntary) data retention practised by many U.S. commercial organizations through programs such as PRISM and MUSCULAR.

 Amazon is known to retain extensive data on customer transactions.
 Google is also known to retain data on searches, and other transactions.
 If a company is based in the United States the Federal Bureau of Investigation (FBI) can obtain access to such information by means of a National Security Letter (NSL).
 The Electronic Frontier Foundation states that "NSLs are secret subpoenas issued directly by the FBI without any judicial oversight.
 These secret subpoenas allow the FBI to demand that online service providers or ecommerce companies produce records of their customers' transactions.
 The FBI can issue NSLs for information about people who haven't committed any crimes.

 NSLs are practically immune to judicial review.
 They are accompanied by gag orders that allow no exception for talking to lawyers and provide no effective opportunity for the recipients to challenge them in court.
 This secret subpoena authority, which was expanded by the controversial USA PATRIOT Act, could be applied to nearly any online service provider for practically any type of record, without a court ever knowing".
 The Washington Post has published a well researched article on the FBI's use of National Security Letters.